kenyapower/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 TASK 5: Create a script that lists all local variables and environment variables, and functions.
 TASK 6: We are creating a new variable from a script.
 TASK 7: we are creating a new global variable from a script files.
 TASK 8: prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE.
+TASK 9: script that prints the result of POWER divided by DIVIDE.
+TASK 10: script that displays the result of BREATH to the power LOVE.
+TASK 11: script that converts a number from base 2 to base 10.